Davidson4376/windows-uwp.fr-fr/windows-apps-src/design/controls-and-patterns/text-handwriting-view.md

 ---
 Description: Customize the built-in handwriting view for ink to text input that is supported by UWP text controls such as the TextBox, RichEditBox (and controls like the AutoSuggestBox that provide a similar text input experience).
-title: Saisie de texte avec la vue de l’écriture manuscrite
+title: Saisie de texte avec l’affichage de l’écriture manuscrite
 label: Text input with the handwriting view
 template: detail.hbs
 ms.date: 10/13/18